jdwapman/jdwapman.github.io/_pages/cv.md

 ## Silva Laboratory
 Undergraduate Research Assistant
 September 2016 - June 2017
 * Designed circuitry and programmed an Arduino for a digitally-controlled syringe with a team of three students.
-Used as a low-cost alternative for microfluidic educational and research projects.
+This syringe was used as a low-cost alternative for microfluidic educational and research projects.
 * [Portfolio Link](/portfolio/11-DigitallyControlledSyringe)

 ## Varian Medical Systems
 Engineering Intern
 June 2016 - September 2016
-* Designed PCBs and software used to validate Multi-Leaved Collimator motors for radiation therapy machines.
+* Designed PCBs and software used to validate Multi-Leaf Collimator (MLC) motors for radiation therapy machines.
 * Programmed a GUI-based application to allow engineers to interface with MLC motor test equipment.
 Features include telemetry data visualizations, command sequence entry, and debugging tools.
 * [Portfolio Link](/portfolio/10-VarianMedicalSystems)